mkenny10/RNA_seq/MasterNotes.md

 grep -wFf signif_geneIDs GCF_000182965.3_ASM18296v3_genomic.gtf|grep "protein_coding"|cut -f9|cut -d ";" -f1,3,5 > signif_gene_annot_info
 ```

-The resultant gene names and IDs are included in the attached file signif_gene_annot_info, and this information was appended to the signif_TH-vTH+.csv file to create the modified calb_TH-_v_TH+_allgenes file (also within DESeq2_analysis).
+The resultant gene names and IDs are included in the attached file signif_gene_annot_inf, and this information was appended to the signif_TH-vTH+.csv file to create the modified calb_TH-_v_TH+_allgenes.csv file (also within DESeq2_analysis).

 We input these gene names and IDs into the Candida genome page, http://www.candidagenome.org/, and UniProt, https://www.uniprot.org/, to determine the biological functions of these differentially expressed genes.
-These results were again appended to the
+These results were again appended to the calb_TH-_v_TH+_allgenes.csv file.

 # Gene Ontology Enrichment